Understand Candy Portions

 Make a Plan

-During the winter holiday season, treats will be featured at many events.
-Think about when and how you want to treat yourself, so you are not faced with making on-the-spot decisions.
-You can also prepare for holiday events by choosing a lighter lunch or incorporating a brisk walk into your day.
+During the winter holiday season, treats take center stage.
+Whether you’ll be sharing a meal with your family, joining a virtual Happy Hour, or exchanging gifts via Zoom, think about when and how you want to treat yourself, so you are not faced with making on-the-spot decisions.
+You can also prepare for your safe holiday events by choosing a lighter lunch or incorporating a brisk walk into your day.

 Celebrate with Candy in Different Ways